 and imposed without question or objection, grabbed a great deal of media attention, and gave society a sense that the

 mission was accomplished.
-However, after years of the proclamation the new regime is the omega factor in the evil
+However, after years of the proclamation the new regime is the omega factor in the evil they

-has come under scrutiny for torturing terror suspects.
+come under scrutiny for torturing terror suspects.
 In the same way, sex offender laws, long considered “civil” and